PhilippPaulsen/die-welt-der-formen/README_12_25.md

   - historical + contemporary
   - editorial + generative
 - Add or refine a short framing sentence:
-  > “This platform is a digital research and editorial environment.”
+  > “This platform is a digital editorial and research environment dedicated to the reconstruction and continuation of Wilhelm Ostwald’s theory of form.”
 - Align tone and terminology across all main pages.
 - Identify terms that require explanation or contextual framing.